isomerpages/moe-peitongpri/_school-information/School Hours.md

 title: School Hours
 permalink: /school-information/school-hours/
 description: ""
+variant: markdown
 ---
 # School Hours

-All students are required to report to school by **7.30am** for the flag-raising ceremony.
-CCA will be on Tuesday/ Thursday for Primary 3 to Primary 6 students.
+All students are required to report to school by&nbsp;**7.30 am**&nbsp;for the flag-raising ceremony.&nbsp;CCA will be on Tuesday/ Thursday for Primary 3 to Primary 6 students.

 <table>
 <thead>